BarnBridge/BarnBridge-PM/BB-Project-calls/call_006.md

 **Troy:** I think there will probably be a lot more questions once the products start shipping.
 Especially the DAO and everything.

-**Pavlo:** We were seeing some questions about a telegram drop, and that.
+**Pavlo:** We were seeing some questions about a telegram drop.
 We are not doing any airdrops on Telegram.
 We just have one Telegram group and the only point of that group is to forward everybody to discord.
 Everything official has been on Discord and Twitter.
 Do not send your private keys, do not send your money anywhere.
 Just follow the official threads.

 **Troy:** Yes.